nsantti/checkers/README.md

   - Game will tell players whose turn it is
   - Game will tell players who wins
   - Kings are distinguishable from other pieces
+  - Jumped pieces are shown to the side

 ### TODO: